temporalio/documentation/docs/application-development-guide.md

 **Running a Workflow**
 Create the following script at `run_workflow.py`.

-This will create a Client connected to the server at the given address, executes the Workflow `SayHello.run` with the input `my name`, the Workflow Id as `my-workflow-id`, and the Task Queue set to `my-task-queue`.
+This will create a Client connected to the server at the given address, executes the Workflow `SayHello.run` with the input `your name`, the Workflow Id as `my-workflow-id`, and the Task Queue set to `my-task-queue`.

 ```python
 async def main():